 About

 CircleUp specializes in equity crowdfunding, making it ideal for established and high-growth startups.
-The crowdfunding platform has been around since 2010 and has helped over 250 companies raise $390 billion in funding.
+The crowdfunding platform has been around since 2012 and has helped more than 500 companies raise $390 billion in funding.
+The platform also offers credit financing and working capital loans in addition to crowdfunding services.

 Best For